ImQQiaoO/cpp_learning_note/C++Learning.md

 Her Daddy says when the wind blows through her hair, it looks almost alive, like a fiery bird in flight.
-A beautiful fiery bird, he te1ls her , magical but untamed.
+A beautiful fiery bird, he tells her , magical but untamed.
 "Daddy, shush, there is no such thing , " she tells him, at the same time wanting